Ja-mesKIDD/Technical-Test-Samir/README.md

 ## Conclusion

 The analysis provides preliminary insights into loan default risk.
 However, due to the small dataset (only 10 entries), further research with a larger dataset is necessary to draw more reliable conclusions.
 Future investigations should also focus on understanding the implications of interest rates and resolving discrepancies in repayment dates.

-## Recommendations

-1. Obtain a larger dataset for more comprehensive analysis.
-2. Investigate the effects of interest rates on repayment behavior.
-3. Clarify discrepancies in repayment dates for accurate loan performance tracking.

-## Technologies Used

-- Python
-- Pandas
-- NumPy
-- Seaborn
-- Matplotlib
-- SciPy